 Crypto mining in Ireland

-Ireland, with its favourable investment climate and progressive approach to technological innovation, attracts the attention of companies and individual entrepreneurs engaged in cryptocurrency mining.
-However, as in any other country, Ireland has certain tax and regulatory requirements that must be taken into account when engaging in mining activities.
+Ireland, due to its good investment climate and its forward-looking attitude concerning technological novelties, attracts the attention of companies and individual entrepreneurs who are involved in cryptocurrency mining.
+Yet, as in every country, Ireland has some tax and regulatory issues that necessarily have to be considered when extracting cryptocurrencies.

 Taxation of cryptocurrency mining